 317:40-9-1.
 Self-directed services (SDS)

 (c) General information.
-SDS are an option for members receiving HCBS through the In-Home Supports Waiver for Adults (IHSW-A), In-Home Supports Waiver for Children (IHSW-C), and the Community Waiver when the member lives in a non-residential setting.
-SDS provides a member the opportunity to exercise choice and control in identifying, accessing, and managing specific Waiver services and supports in accordance with his or her needs and personal preferences.
+SDS are an option for members receiving HCBS through the In-Home Supports Waiver for Adults, In-Home Supports Waiver for Children, and the Community Waiver when the member lives in a non-residential setting.
+SDS provides members the opportunity to exercise choice and control in identifying, accessing, and managing specific Waiver services and supports in accordance with his or her needs and personal preferences.
 SDS are Waiver services OKDHS DDS specifies may be directed by the member or representative using employer and budget authority.